 Research now indicates that a patient's levels of POP's should be evaluated prior to weight loss.
 Because POPs are stored in body fat, weight loss can facilitate significant releases of toxicants into the body.

-The potential of these pollutants to impair immune responses and trigger autoimmune disease is of growing concern.
+the potential of these pollutants to impair immune responses and trigger autoimmune disease is of growing concern.
 Some effects of exposure include toxicity to the skin, reproductive organs, endocrine system, liver, developmental brain and can also cause cancer.
 Some of these toxins released can also impair thyroid function which reduces metabolic rates, further making it more challenging for people to lose weight.

-It probably explains why some people when trying to lose weight, they feel so toxic at the beginning which may result in an early surrender with no fault of theirs!
+It probably explains why some people when trying to lose weight, feel so toxic at the beginning which may result in an early surrender with no fault of theirs!

 Not just for the sake of losing weight to look good, but to optimise health.

 So to embark on any change whether it be for health, weight, life or business, we should look at the toxins that are holding us back!
 Once we are aware of them, we can then choose if we want to keep them, detox them or replace them!